Named Scholarships

 Roy Pedersen Memorial Scholarship

 NTEF established this scholarship in memory of Dr. Roy Pedersen, former associate superintendent in North Thurston Public Schools, to recognize his vision and leadership in creating the Foundation.
-At least one $2,500 scholarship will be awarded annually.
+This one-year scholarship for $2,500 will be awarded to a student planning to attend a community college or four-year institution in Washington State and demonstrates financial need.
+(VALUE = $2500)

 Supporting Women in STEM Scholarship

 This scholarship was established to support a graduating female NTPS student who will attend a 2 or 4-year college/university and intends to earn a degree in a STEM-related field (science, technology, engineering, or math).
-This scholarship is based on significant financial need and is renewable for a second year if the student requests it and maintains satisfactory academic progress. $2,500 per year for two years, totaling $5,000.
+This $2,500 scholarship is based on significant financial need and is renewable for a second year if the student requests it and maintains satisfactory academic progress.
+(VALUE = $5000)